-Autism is a complex neuro-developmental condition, which affects the way you think, see the world and how you interact with your environment.
+Autism affects the way you think, see the world and how you interact with your environment.
 It is often referred to as “Autism Spectrum Condition” (ASC) or “Autistic Spectrum Disorder” (ASD).
-You will have a unique pattern of strengths and difficulties, which varies.
+You will have a unique strengths and difficulties, which varies from person to person.
 You usually experience difficulty in three main areas: social interaction, social communication and imagination and cognitive flexibility.
 Asperger’s Syndrome is a condition which falls under the term of the ‘Autistic Spectrum’.
 The difference between Asperger’s Syndrome and Autism is very technical, but in simple terms it is based on whether when you were a child you had a delay in the development of your language abilities.

 How does Autism/Asperger’s Syndrome affect my learning?